aimms/aimms-eo/README.md

 ```

 ## Alternative: embedding the license in the image
-Instead of placing the keyless license in a volume mount that can be shared with multiple docker containers it is also possible to embed the above files inside the docker image.
-This does imply tha when a new license file needs to be applied, all relevant docker images need to be rebuild.
-To do so, you can replace the line ```VOLUME /data``` with:
+Instead of placing the keyless license in a volume mount that can be shared with multiple docker containers, it is also possible to embed the above files inside the docker image.
+This does imply that when a new license file needs to be applied, all relevant docker images need to be rebuild.
+To embed the license in the image, you can replace the line ```VOLUME /data``` in the Dockerfile with:

 ```Dockerfile
 RUN mkdir -p /data/Config && mkdir -p /data/Licenses